Skip to main content

 Issue: Webhooks Not Received

-Solution: Check webhook endpoint accessibility and response codes
+Solution: Check webhook endpoint accessibility and response codes.
+Use ngrok or webhook.site for local testing.

 Issue: Transactions Stuck in Processing